Wild CLAY WOrkshop

 • Various throwing and sculpting tools available

-• Barrels and pits for primitive-style firings
+• Barrels and fire-rings for primitive-style firings

 • Electric kiln for bisque and oxidation firings

-RESIDENTS RESPONSIBLE FOR PERSONAL SAFETY GEAR:
+RESIDENTS RESPONSIBLE FOR THEIR OWN PERSONAL SAFETY GEAR:

-• safety glasses
+• Safety glasses